 Challenge: To grind two mating metal components, with a tight clearance requirement between their surfaces, to create a powered arthroscopic shaver used in orthopaedic joint surgeries.

-Challenge: To thrufeed grind composite pellets, which are used to manufacture radiopharmaceuticals (radiotracers) used in CT scans.
+Challenge: To thrufeed grind ceramic pellets, which are used to manufacture radiopharmaceuticals (radiotracers) used in CT scans.
 The pellet count had to be tracked through the machine and the customer needed to measure a set frequency of parts that would be programmable.
 In addition to accounting for all the components, the machine had to separate the set number of parts processed for data collection.

 Challenge: To size thin walled tubing used for surgical instruments insuring a mirror like 3Ra finish.